More than 90% of bowel cancers can be successfully treated if found early.

-It involves taking samples from two or three bowel motions using a test kit.
+To complete the test, you need to take tiny samples from two bowel motions using a test kit.
 These are analysed at a pathology laboratory.
+The process is quick, simple and hygienic.

-If blood is detected, your GP is likely to refer you for a colonoscopy.
+If blood is detected, your doctor is likely to refer you for a colonoscopy.
 Most positive tests are not the result of cancer.
-However, if cancer is detected early through the program, the chances of it being cured are high.
+However, if cancer is detected early, there is higher chance of it being treated successfully.